To the Members

 relationship between remuneration and performance is clear andmeets appropriate performance benchmarks; and

-remuneration to Directors KMPs and Senior Management involves abalance between fixed and incentive pay reflecting short medium and long-termperformance objectives appropriate to the working of the Company and its goals.
+remuneration to Directors KMP and Senior Management involves abalance between fixed and incentive pay reflecting short medium and long-termperformance objectives appropriate to the working of the Company and its goals.

 The salient features of the Policy are:

-It lays down the parameters based on which payment ofremuneration (including sitting fees and remuneration) should be made to IndependentDirectors and Non-Executive Directors.
+It lays down the parameters based on which payment ofremuneration (including sitting fees and remuneration) should be made to IndependentDirectors (IDs) and Non-Executive Directors (NEDs).

-During the year under review there has been no change to the Policy.The Policy is available on the website of the Company athttps://www.tatasteel.com/media/6817/remuneration-policv- of-directors-etc.pdf
+During the year under review there has been no change to the policy.The policy is available on the website of the Company athttps://www.tatasteel.com/media/6817/remuneration-policy- of-directors-etc.pdf

 Particulars of Employees

-In terms of the provisions of Section 197(12) of the Act read withRules 5(2) and 5(3) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 a statement showing the names and other particulars of employeesdrawing remuneration in excess of the limits set out in the said Rules forms part of thisreport.
+In terms of the provisions of Section 197(12) of the Act read withRules 5(2) and 5(3) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 a statement showing the names and other particulars of employeesdrawing remuneration in excess of the limits as set out in the said Rules forms part ofthis report.

-The necessary resolution for re-appointment of Mr. N. Chandrasekaranforms part of the Notice convening the ensuing AGM scheduled to be held on August 202020.
+The necessary resolution for re-appointment of Mr. Saurabh Agrawalforms part of the Notice convening the AGM scheduled to be held on Wednesday June 302021.

 Independent Directors' Declaration